 S. boulardii is a unique microorganism, by virtue that as a strain it has vastly different properties to other yeasts in the same S. cerevisiae species.
-For example, baker’s yeast and brewer’s yeast, which are also in the S. cerevisiae species, are known to invoke intolerances in some people.26 Inclusion of the species name in this case could result in consumer confusion – as consumers might understand the OptiBac Probiotics S. boulardii to be the same as brewer’s yeast, which is not the case.
+For example, baker’s yeast and brewer’s yeast, which are also in the S. cerevisiae species, are known to invoke intolerances in some people.26 Inclusion of the species name in this case could result in consumer confusion – as consumers might understand S. boulardii to be the same as brewer’s yeast, which is not the case.
 This is perhaps why, in fact, S. boulardii was previously classified as a separate species – as it has such different properties to the S. cerevisiae species.
 It may be worth noting that certain experts in the field of microbiology still believe S. boulardii should be classified separately to ‘cerevisiae’.27 Furthermore, for the vast majority of S. boulardii on the market, the species name ‘cerevisiae’ is not listed on packaging and information material.28

-Having reviewed scientific papers (both regarding classification in particular, as well as clinical trials examining the effect of S. boulardii) Wren Laboratories Ltd understands S. boulardii to be a strain of yeast, and believes that in the full name Saccharomyces cerevisiae var boulardii, the term ‘var’ is interchangeable with ‘strain’.
-In an effort to present the most scientifically correct nomenclature, as well as in order to minimise any consumer confusion, Wren Laboratories Ltd does not include ‘cerevisiae’ on packaging or marketing materials, nor the bank reference number ‘MTCC 5375’, or the manufacturer number, ‘Unique 28’.
+Having reviewed scientific papers (both regarding classification in particular, as well as clinical trials examining the effect of S. boulardii) it is understood that S. boulardii is a strain of yeast, and that in the full name Saccharomyces cerevisiae var boulardii, the term ‘var’ is interchangeable with ‘strain’.

-Healthcare practitioners may be interested to read our scientific research page and probiotic database on Saccharomyces boulardii.
+Healthcare practitioners may be interested to read more about the scientific research behind Saccharomyces boulardii on the Probiotics Database.